mims-harvard/TDC/README.md

 ## Features

-- *From Bench to Bedside*: covers 70+ datasets for 20+ tasks in numerous therapeutics development stages across small molecules and biologics.
-- *User-friendly*: 3 lines of codes to access any dataset and hassle-free installation.
-- *Ready-to-use*: the dataset is processed into machine learning ready format.
+- *From bench to bedside*: TDC covers a wide range of learning tasks, including target discovery, activity screening, efficacy, safety, and manufacturing across biomedical products, including small molecules, antibodies, and vaccines.
+- *User-friendly and ready-to-use*: TDC is minimally dependent on external packages.
+Any TDC dataset can be retrieved using only 3 lines of code.
-- *Data functions*: TDC supports various useful functions such as data evaluators, realistic data split functions, data processing helpers, and molecule generation oracles!
+- *Data functions*: TDC provides extensive data functions, including data evaluators, meaningful data splits, data processors, and molecule generation oracles.
-- *Leaderboard*: provides a benchmark for fair model comparison across many therapeutics tasks.
+- *Leaderboards*: TDC provides benchmarks for fair model comparison and a systematic model development and evaluation.
-- *Community-driven effort*: TDC is a community-driven effort.
-Contact us if you want to contribute a new dataset or task!
+- *Open-source initiative*: TDC is an open-source initiative.
+If you want to get involved, let us know.

 <p align="center"><img src="https://raw.githubusercontent.com/mims-harvard/TDC/master/fig/tdc_overview.png" alt="overview" width="600px" /></p>